 The LLP is the most popular incorporated business structure among industry professionals such as accountants and solicitors, who most often operate as partnerships.

-The benefits of forming an Limited Liability Partnership
+The benefits of forming a limited liability partnership

 - Limited liability – whereas regular partnerships come with financial risks for each partner, LLPs restrict personal liability for losses (e.g. in the case of insolvency) in proportion to each partner’s capital contribution.